Betty-Blocks-Services/bb-generic-actions/readme.md

 ### 2. Add new functions

-You can add new functions using the `bbs` CLI.
+You can add new functions using the `bb` CLI.

 ```sh
 bb functions new <name>